 Looking up the subject, we found many articles and studies with insights into the financial behavior of the generations, yet none of them provided the answer to our initial question: “What kind of enrollment would be the most suitable for each generation?”

-We felt determined to gain insights that might help not only us but also others who are invested into finding the best solutions for their customers.
-So, here's our story and our approach to finding the answers.
+We felt determined to gain insights that might help not only us but also others who are invested into finding the best solutions and information architecture best practices for their customers.
+So, here's our story and our approach to finding the answers and define information architecture that works.

 We hypothesized that each generation has their own level of trust in banking that correlates with the complexity of the digital enrollment process─meaning: people of older generations would rather trust traditional enrollment processes that are more complex, while younger generations would prefer financial services with a quick and simple registration.
 We wanted to test the assumption that members of each generation would prefer enrollment that would live up to their expectations and needs.